The page has been translated by Gen AI.

 Unit correctionConversion factor for converting the calculation result to max-OPS units24~31-

-calculation formulaCPU(max-jOPS) = (concurrent user count * operations per user * base OPS correction * business usage correction * interface load correction * peak time load correction * integration load correction * cluster correction * system margin) / (system target utilization * unit correction)
+calculation formulaCPU(max-jOPS) = (concurrent users * operations per user * base OPS correction * business purpose correction * interface load correction * peak time load correction * integration load correction * cluster correction * system margin) / (system target utilization * unit correction)

-• Performance jOPS per reference core varies between 1,000 and 3,000 depending on the hardware
+• The standard performance per core jOPS varies from 1,000 to 3,000 depending on the hardware.

-• If, according to the above calculation, jOPS is 5,000 and performance jOPS per reference core is 1,500, the estimated cores are 5,000/1,500 ≈ 3.3 cores, and when selecting a Virtual Server type, a 4‑core instance is chosen
+• If, according to the above calculation, jOPS is 5,000 and the standard performance per core jOPS is 1,500, the estimated cores are 5,000/1,500 ≈ 3.3 cores, and when selecting a Virtual Server type, a 4‑core instance is chosen.

-Concurrent users refer to users who simultaneously use software or a system on a network, and are typically defined based on a session (from business service request to service termination).
-The calculation is based on the CPU cores utilized by the existing information system server.
-If the hierarchical configuration of the existing server changes, we compute a correction factor taking load balancing into account.
-First, estimate the total number of system users.
-The total number of users usually refers to the total users registered in the system, but generally refers to users with access permissions.
-However, in the case of the web, since unspecified users can access it, estimation is required.
-Next, calculate the number of concurrent users as a specific percentage of the total number of users.
-A connected user is a user who is online and may generate transactions or operations, or may simply be connected.
-Finally, you can estimate the number of concurrent users by multiplying the number of connected users by a specific ratio.
-In a 3-tier web application, the number of users on the web server, WAS server, and DB server are closely related.
-The number of concurrent users on the WAS server will not exceed the number of concurrent users on the Web server, and the number of concurrent users on the DB server will not exceed the number of concurrent users on the WAS server.
-Taking these relationships into account, you can estimate the number of concurrent users for each layer.
-The table below shows estimates for the number of concurrent users in typical information systems.
+• Concurrent Users A concurrent user refers to a user who simultaneously uses software or a system over a network, and is generally defined based on a session (from the request for a business service to the termination of the service).
+Generally, for an existing web system in operation, the estimation of concurrent users can be obtained relatively easily based on operational data.
+In contrast, the new system must determine the number of concurrent users through estimation.
+First, calculate the total number of users in the system.
+The total number of users typically refers to the total users registered in the system, generally meaning users who have access rights.
+However, for the web, an unspecified many can access, so an estimate is required.
+Then, compute the number of active users as a certain proportion of the total user count.
+A connected user is a user who is online; they may generate transactions or operations, or they may simply be connected.
+Finally, you can estimate the number of concurrent users by multiplying the number of connected users by a certain factor.
+In a three-tier web application, the number of users on the Web server, WAS server, and DB server are closely related.
+The number of concurrent users on the WAS server will not exceed that of the Web server, and the number of concurrent users on the DB server will not exceed that of the WAS server.
+Considering these relationships, you can estimate the number of concurrent users for each layer.
+The table below shows the estimated number of concurrent users in a typical information system.

 Categoryconcept

-Web serverExternal serviceEstimate the number of connected users as roughly 1%–10% of the total user count, and estimate the number of concurrent users as roughly 5%–30% of the connected user count.
+Web serverExternal serviceEstimate the number of connected users as roughly 1%–10% of the total user base, and estimate the number of concurrent users as roughly 5%–30% of the connected users.

 Web serverLarge Content ServiceEstimate the number of connected users as about 30% ~ 50% of the total user count, and estimate the number of concurrent users as 40% ~ 70% of the connected user count.

-WAS serverCalculated based on a range of 50% to 100% of the estimated concurrent users of the Web server, with a typical value of 75%.
+WAS serverCalculated within the range of 50% to 100% of the estimated concurrent users of the Web server, with a typical value of 75%.

 DB serverCalculated within the range of 50% to 100% of the estimated concurrent users of the WAS, with a typical value of 75%.

-• Number of operations per user Operations per user is the number of business logic operations generated by a single user per second, and is assumed to be approximately 3 to 6 depending on the business type.
+• User-specific operation count The number of operations per user is the number of business logic operations a single user generates per second, and depending on the type of work, it is assumed to be about 3 to 6.

 Applied valueExplanation